HyperTag/documentation/src/content/cloud-destinations/VWO.md

 To get started, you'll need to add the VWO JavaScript snippet to the pages that you want to track.
 You can check out their docs on how to do that [here](https://vwo.com/knowledge/add-vwo-smartcode-to-your-website/).
 Keep in mind, they use different JavaScript snippets based on if your application is a Single-Page Application or not.
 Make sure you load the correct one.

-If you would like for analytics.js to manage the loading of the snippet for you, ensure that you have **Use Async Smart Code** enabled in your Destination settings.
+If you would like Analytics.js to manage the loading of the snippet for you, ensure that you have **Use Async Smart Code** enabled in your Destination settings.

 ### MetaRouter Side